kaist-ina/TopFull/README.md

     python metric_collector.py
     ```

-## Setting up Kubernetes environment (master nodes and worker nodes)
+## Setting Kubernetes environment (master node and worker nodes)

+Set up Kubernetes environment for a master node and worker nodes.
+cAdvisor is necessary for collecting resource usage.
+We have used Kubernetes version 1.26.0.

 1. Install cri-docker & environment setup (Master & Worker)